Freight Shipping from Des Moines to Salt Lake City

 How much does it cost to ship freight from Des Moines to Salt Lake City?

-Full truckload (FTL) rates from Des Moines, IA to Salt Lake City, UT currently range from $2,655-$3,273 for a standard dry van load over the 1,235-mile route.
+Full truckload (FTL) rates from Des Moines, IA to Salt Lake City, UT currently range $2,655-$3,273 (roughly $2.17-$2.65 per mile over 1,235 miles).
 LTL shipments typically cost $879-$1,450 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Des Moines to Salt Lake City?

-Standard FTL transit from Des Moines to Salt Lake City is approximately 22 hrs by truck over 1,235 miles.
+Standard FTL transit from Des Moines to Salt Lake City is approximately 22 hrs by truck over 1,235 miles, with 3 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via UP Des Moines Intermodal to Union Pacific Salt Lake City Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Des Moines to Salt Lake City freight?